 When some or all of a coin’s initial supply is generated during or before the public launch.

-Some blockchain users are against pre-mining, while other believe it is a legitimate practice.
-Supporters argue it is fair to reward developers and employees who take part in the design and modelling of the project, and that it incentivizes their participation.
+users are against pre-mining, while others believe it is a legitimate practice.
+Supporters argue it is fair to reward developers and employees who take part in the designing and modeling of the project, and that it incentivizes their participation.